authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   be used as the BIMI resource address in the headers of a BIMI-approved message in a sort of proxy configuration.

+## Limited use of HTTP Redirects

+* Receivers may choose not to follow HTTP redirects when retrieving images, or may choose to follow only a limited number of redirects.

+* When setting up BIMI, senders should eliminate, or limit the use of HTTP redirects to avoid images being unretrievable by receivers who either do not support the use of HTTP redirection, or have limited its use.

 ## TTL of cached images